Jumio/mobile-sdk-ios/docs/known_issues.md

 If there is an issue with the user journey skipping over the face capturing and not asking the user to take a selfie, please make sure the parameter `config.enableIdentityVerification` is set to `true`.
 If it is set to `false` the 3D-Liveness step won't be performed.

 ## Country Missing from the Country List
-Countries with documents that need barcode functionality (e.g. US and Canadian driver licenses) might not be available if the necessary frameworks are missing:
+Countries with documents that need barcode functionality (e.g. US and Canadian driver licenses) might not be available if the necessary frameworks are missing in SDK prior to 4.7.0:

 `MicroBlink.framework`
 `NetverifyBarcode.framework`